Simple Self-Hug (31m)

 Study tip: Complete one movement before beginning the next.
 You’ll improve faster if there’s enough time between movements that you feel fully at rest.

-Please follow the directions given for the first embrace throughout the lesson: always hug yourself gently, in a way that’s comfortable for your shoulders.
+Please follow the comfort directions given for the first embrace throughout the lesson: always hug yourself gently, in a way that’s comfortable for both your shoulders.

 If hugging closely enough to reach your shoulder blades causes any strain, loosen your embrace.
-It’s ok if one arm needs to hug much more loosely than the other.
+Asymmetrical hugs welcome: it’s ok if one arm needs to hug much more loosely than the other.

-Don’t worry if you have moments of left/right confusion, especially when beginning this for lesson the first time.
-The hugging and cradling movements will soon make sense.
+Don’t worry if you have moments of left/right confusion, especially when doing this for lesson the first time.
+Focus on the quality of the embrace and movements.
+The hugging and cradling movements will soon make sense, and left/right mix ups won’t matter much in the end.

 For most of the lesson you’ll have one knee bent, foot standing on the floor.
 Though your knee may sway a little from side to side as you roll your shoulders and chest, don’t tip it far or push the floor with your foot.

-It’s a great intro to collection #4, which starts with an expanded version of this lesson.
+It’s also a great intro to collection #4, which starts with an expanded version of this lesson.

-This lesson also kicks off two Deep Dive courses: Rock & Roll (and Rotate) and Shoulder Cloak, Rib Basket, Sliding Sternum.
+And this lesson kicks off two Deep Dive courses: Rock & Roll (and Rotate) and Shoulder Cloak, Rib Basket, Sliding Sternum.

 Members and Patrons.
 Learn more or login: